doyke/lethexa-trackdisplay/README.md

 This is a Track-display for the browser written in angularJS/nodeJS.
 Tracks are provided via RabbitMQ to the webserver.
 Websockets are used to dynamically update the tracks.
+A mongo-db stores the track-history.

-To show tracks on the display send json-objects to AMQP to topic 'sim.tracks.xyz':
+To show tracks on the display send json-objects to AMQP to topic 'sim.tracks.xyz' on exchange 'simulator':

 	{
             header: {